Mobile Strategy Research Reveals the Value of UEMTopics: EMM

 Not surprisingly, most MTL members that completed the research study thought that their organizations were taking a strategic approach to mobility and that digital transformation was part of the focus, though the specific meaning of digital transformation varies widely.
 The MTL panel focused on the parallel maturing of organizations’ approach to mobility with the maturing of one of the central technologies in mobile programs, the MDM, EMM, or now UEM.
 Unified Endpoint Management (UEM) continues to evolve quickly but as it continues to be the central approach to managing device deployments, access controls, and security monitoring for all devices – mobile, laptops, tablets, etc, it is also a far more strategic tool.
 Both Harjot and Jeff offered stories of organizations who were able to transition from supporting their initiatives with EMM to using this infrastructure system to provide valuable feedback on usage patterns, work processes and security usability leading to significant improvements to business process, satisfaction of workers, and even elimination of redundant hardware.
 This suggests a very different role for IT, moving away from managing infrastructure to finding ways to use technology to enhance the business and interpret the data to provide new insights as we see in the next theme.

-2. Business Lines Sidestep IT to address specific mobile needs
+2. Business Lines Sidestep IT to address specific Mobile Device Management needs

 The research paper provides support for the notion that as most of the planet now carries a smartphone, most of the workers know that there should be apps for the things they do at work.
 That along with the fact that IT has been asked to do more and more with less and less forever has lead to a situation where IT can be seen as more of an impediment to innovation than a partner in transformation.
 The panel offered examples or organizations moving from trying to reign in rogue projects and shadow IT to taking a posture of offering tools and systems to make department-funded and focused projects easier to implement, more secure, and with far less financial and organizational risk.